MicrosoftDocs/architecture-center/docs/aws-professional/accounts.md

 ## AWS Management Account vs Azure tenant

-In Azure, when you are creating your Azure Account, a Microsoft Entra Tenant is created where you can manage your users, groups and applications.
+In Azure, when you're creating your Azure Account, a Microsoft Entra Tenant is created where you can manage your users, groups, and applications.
 Azure subscriptions are created under this tenant.
 A Microsoft Entra tenant provides identity and access management, which is an important part of your security posture.
 A Microsoft Entra tenant ensures that authenticated and authorized users only access the resources to which they have permissions.

 ## AWS Accounts vs Azure Subscriptions